Providing quality healthcare services to those in & beyond Bosque County.

 The agenda includes certification of public notice, consideration of the proposed tax rate of 0.093240 per $100 of value, and adoption of the tax rate for 2025.

-The official notice and full agenda are available in PDF format:
+The official notice, full agenda, and adopted tax rate letter are available in PDF format:

 Visit the Bosque County Hospital District page to access all past and upcoming board meeting agendas and minutes.